NSW Civil and Administrative Tribunal (NCAT) Guardianship Hearings

 What is a guardianship order?

 NCAT’s Guardianship Division can make a guardianship order for a person with a decision-making disability.
-A guardian can make personal and lifestyle decisions such as decisions about health, accommodation, services and other day-to-day matters.
+A guardian can make personal and lifestyle decisions such as health, accommodation, services and other day-to-day matters.
 A guardian does not make financial decisions.
 Financial decisions are dealt with separately through financial management orders.

 MDAA supports people with disability from multicultural communities to understand the process, participate in it, and have their language and cultural needs respected.